svgeesus/EuroMPE/Duophonic/performance-dac.md

 Maybe use [elapsedMillis](https://www.pjrc.com/teensy/td_timing_elaspedMillis.html) to only ready the pots every so often.

+## Board

+Three separate boards, stacking and parallel to panel, for:

+- DAC and level shifter (5V5 power)
+- op-amp buffers/slew (±12V power)
+- jacks

+SYNC is active-low CS.
+Din is MOSI.
+SCLK is SCLK :)
+Synchronous update mode so LDAC tied to GND.
+But check this allows updating only some channels, not (re)writing to them all.

 ## Code

+Enable internal ref (disabled by default) in setup: command 090A0000h.

+Then use broadcast mode to set all channels to zero.

 See [32bit SPI to DAC8168](https://forum.pjrc.com/threads/72317-Dac8568-gt-dac8168?p=321896&viewfull=1#post321896) using SPI.transfer32()